Do you have to live in Los Angeles to get a JFLA interest-free loan?

 How has the process changed during the Covid-19 pandemic?

-The entire loan process is now electronic.
-Apply on line, upload documents, email with our team, interview by Skype, and receive your loan through direct deposit.
+The entire loan process is electronic.
+You can apply on line, upload documents, email with our team, interview by Skype, and receive your loan through direct deposit.

 How long does it take?